yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/connect_to_apimgr.md

 API Managers and API Catalogs are configured normally, each API Manager controlling how the APIs in it are exposed.

-One of the API Managers is assigned as a master API Manager, and it controls all user operations, such as signing up and signing in to API Portal, forgotten password, and updates to user profiles.
-The rest of the API Managers act as slaves that automatically upon user login call the master API Manager using a specific policy for the user information, and then replicate the user and create API Portal user session cookies.
+One of the API Managers is assigned as a *master* API Manager, and it controls all user operations, such as signing up and signing in to API Portal, forgotten password, and updates to user profiles.
+The rest of the API Managers act as *slaves* that automatically upon user login call the *master* API Manager using a specific policy for the user information, replicate the user, and create API Portal user session cookies.

 Other operations in API Portal, such as managing organizations, APIs, and applications, are done separately for each API Manager as usual.